2025 Art Foundation Update

 sweet life art sweet life 3

-Among the last print from Alexander's work in the America is the 1990 "La Dolce Vita (The Sweet Life)".
+Among the last prints from Alexanders’ work in America is the 1990 "La Dolce Vita (The Sweet Life)."
 This print combines his distaste for crimes against nature and humanity.
-Indeed, In “the sweet life”: We see the perpetrators of murder and crimes against humanity from various countries, including the USA, a-top their harvest of human skulls or killing fields.
+Indeed, in “The Sweet Life,” we see the perpetrators of murder and crimes against humanity from various countries including the U.S., atop their harvest of human skulls in killing fields.
 Some are celebrating under a hanging tree.
-Soldiers and police of every nation are shown as brothers in arms, celebrating their victory over life.
-Behind them, our civilization is destroying the life of the planet itself, with pollution and fallout from the nuclear plants at Three Mile Island in the USA.
-This work and Adam and Eve are prescient; given nuclear proliferation and disasters such as Chernobyl and Fukushima, which dwarf Three Mile Island.
-Add global warming, and the smokestacks fueling the sweet life become more ominous.
-Alexander's message was indeed ahead of his time.
+Soldiers and police of every nation are shown as ‘brothers in arms,’ rejoicing their victory over life.
+Behind them, our civilization is destroying the life of the planet itself, with pollution and fallout from the nuclear reactor meltdown at Three Mile Island in the U.S.

-I'm asking your help to show Alex's work in America.
-I will be asking several museums, starting with the University of Minnesota Holocaust Museum.
-The University of Minnesota, where he was an alumni, would be a good place to show his art.
-As would perhaps the Holocaust Museum in Washington, DC.
-Americans need to be reminded that Holocaust and genocide is ongoing.
-In addition to the Jewish people; we've seen this visited on the native Americans, Rwandans, Cambodians, Ukrainians, Latvians, Armenians, and many many more.
+Americans need to be reminded that holocausts and genocides are ongoing.
+In addition to the Jewish people, we've seen these horrors visited on Native Americans, Rwandans, Cambodians, Ukrainians, Latvians, Armenians, and many many other peoples.
 It goes on and on.
-Likewise, Americans need to recognize that again today brown fascism, now in the guise of Trumpism, is an immediate risk to our democracy!
+Likewise, Americans need to recognize that again today, “brown fascism”, now in the guise of Trumpism, is an immediate risk to the world and our democracy!

 print press